turingschool/curriculum/source/reading/suggestions/rails_texts.markdown

 ---

 ### Daniel Kohoe [Learn-Rails](http://learn-rails.com/learn-ruby-on-rails.html)
-This book is ideal for beginners as Daniel does a great job of building things up from the ground up.
+This book is ideal for beginners as Daniel does a great job of building things up from the ground.
 He explains fundamental web development concepts and really helps you understand how the web works and the benefits of using Rails as a web development framework.
 One of the things I really liked about the book was the authors explanation of the web response and request cycle.
 It is a very basic book and is only geared towards people that don't feel comfortable using Rails.

 #### Stefan Wintermeyer's [Ruby on Rails 4.0 Guide](http://www.amazon.com/Ruby-Rails-4-0-Guide-guide/dp/1491054484/ref=pd_sim_b_20)